LennaHammer/English/EVP/out/words_adverb.md

 /dʒʌst/ ALMOST NOW
 [A2]now or very soon
 - I'm just leaving!
-- The doctor will be with you in just a minute/moment/second.
+- The doctor will be with you in just `a minute/moment/second`.

 ## 138. late ## adverb
 /leɪt/ AFTER